flexera-public/policy_templates/security/security_groups/world_open_ports/README.md

 The following policy actions are taken on any resources found to be out of compliance.

-- Delete the security group rules found after approval.
+- After approval, delete the security group rules found to violate the policy.
 - Send an email report

 ### Required Permissions